Unleash/unleash/website/docs/api/admin/feature-toggles-api.md

 ---

 :::caution Deprecation notice
-This API was deprecated as part of the v4.3 release and will be removed in v5.0.
-See [the project-based API (/api/admin/projects/:projectId)](./feature-toggles-api-v2.md) instead.
+Most of this API was deprecated as part of the v4.3 release and will be removed in v5.0.
+You should use [the project-based API (/api/admin/projects/:projectId)](./feature-toggles-api-v2.md) instead.
+The deprecated endpoints are marked as such in the document below.
 :::

 <DeprecationNotice resourceType="endpoint" linkText="blah" linkTarget="#buh" />